techwithpat/techwithpat/README.md

 ### Hi there, I'm Patrick aka TechWithPat 👋

-I'm a fullstack developper from :be: Belgium.
+I'm a fullstack developper from Belgium.

 🔭 I’m currently working on a secret project for consulting 🌱 I’m currently learning ...
-⚡ Fun fact: ...
+⚡ Fun fact: .c# .NET

 ## My Toolbox